10 Day Trips From London You Can Now Do With Contactless

 Roald Dahl's leather flying helmet.
 Image: DeFacto via creative commons

 We've all seen the footage of Roald Dahl cosying up in his outhouse and blithely scribbling out the next bestselling children's book with a Dixon Ticonderoga, four hours at a time (what a life!).
 That shed was in Dahl's back garden in Great Missenden, and although you can't visit that, you can see the contents of Dahl's office, now relocated down the road to the Roald Dahl Museum and Story Centre.
-The museum also has manuscripts and curios such as Dahl's leather flying helmet.
+The museum also has manuscripts and curios such as Dahl's leather flying helmet, and is one of our tips for a literary day trip from London.
 Great Missenden station is 35-44 mins from Marylebone.
-Contactless starts later in 2025.

-6. Reigate — scout out the tunnels of Reigate Caves
+6. Reigate: scout the tunnels of Reigate Caves

 Reigate Caves